 With the winter chills, your water heater is also going to experience heavy demands.
 Thus, ensure getting it inspected for any potential safety issues.
 Also, consider setting your water heater thermostat down to 120°F. This is to ensure you don’t accidentally scald yourself with the boiling water running down your skin.

-Our technicians at Pioneer Air Services are experienced enough to handle all air conditioning and heating issues.
+Our technicians at Pioneer Air are experienced enough to handle all air conditioning and heating issues.
 And now is the perfect time to schedule your annual maintenance, and check for your heating system.
-So, reach out to us at (702) 831-4840 for quality HVAC services.
+So, reach out to us at (702) 831-4840 for quality HVAC service in Henderson.